WRXS

-WRXS (106.9 FM; "Pure Oldies 106.9") is a commercial radio station licensed to Brookfield, Wisconsin, and serving the Milwaukee metropolitan area.
+WRXS (106.9 FM; "Pure Oldies 106.9") is a commercial radio station licensed to Brookfield, Wisconsin, United States, and serving the Milwaukee metropolitan area.
 The station is owned by Saga Communications, and operates as part of its Milwaukee Radio Group.
 It broadcasts an oldies radio format, known as "Pure Oldies", concentrating on 1950s, 1960s and 1970s hits.
 It switches to Christmas music during the holiday season.

 WRXS has an effective radiated power (ERP) of 4,400 watts.
 The transmitter and radio studios are on Milwaukee's West Side, off West McKinley Avenue.

 History

 Smooth jazz (1995–1997)

 On February 10, 1993, a construction permit was granted for a new FM station, with the call sign WLJU.
 The original permittee, Tran Broadcasting in Milwaukee sold it to Harris Classical Broadcasting, which also owned Milwaukee's heritage classical music station, WFMR, before it went on the air.

 It formally signed on for the first time in August 1995, as WFMI, playing a satellite-fed smooth jazz format.
 A more powerful and resourceful station, WJZI, converted from a failing rock format as WQFM to smooth jazz in 1996, giving WFMI stiff competition.